grdw/grdw/_posts/2021-10-27-project-euler-18-maximum-path-sum-i.md

 }
 ```

-Now I'm not sure if this is how I should interpret this triangle or if I should actually use a tree.
+I'm not sure if this is how I should interpret this triangle, or if I should actually use a tree.
 Because the puzzle isn't specific about this, it might be nice to explore both as possible answers.
 Putting the big triangle in the method above I get the answer 1036 while the answer says it's 1074 (38 off), meaning it's time to start debugging.
 The first thing I noticed is that the `offset` that's being picked is wrong while it descends down the triangle; the offset should add `i` to `offset`.

 ```rust
 for (i, val) in sub_t[offset..offset + 2].iter().enumerate() {